ErikBuis/python-utils/README.md

 # Utility functions
 This repository contains utility functions that are meant to be fully reusable between different projects.
 The functions are organized by the Python module they correlate most with.
-Additionally, the care has been taken to separate the functionality of all functions from other files or functions, so you can safely copy-paste a single file into your project.
-Despite our best efforts however, this was not viable everywhere, as some functions must call others to function correctly.
+Additionally, the care has been taken to separate the functionality of all files from other files, so you can safely copy-paste a single file into your project.
+Despite our best efforts however, this was not viable everywhere, as some functions must call specific others to function correctly.
 In these cases, you may have to copy-paste the dependency files as well.

 ## Project Structure